-Subscriber with call forwards (CFU, CFB, CFNA, CFT) receives a call to his extension (not extension of HG) which is then forwarded.
+Subscriber with a call forward enable (CFU, CFB, CFNA, CFT) receives a call to his extension (not extension of HG) which is then forwarded.
 A second call is made to the HG.
 The subscriber should NOT receive the call via HG extension.

-In order to prevent the forwarded calls from keeping the subscriber as "busy" for the purpose of this feature the platform administrator should set the kamailio.proxy.pbx.skip_busy_hg_members.redis_key_name parameter to value activeuser:
+In order to prevent the forwarded calls from keeping the subscriber as "busy" for the purpose of this feature the platform administrator should set the domain or the subscriber preference busy_hg_member_mode to the value skip_activeuser: